The Book of Mormon from a Nineteenth-Century Perspective: Introduction

 Everything has gone wrong due to an inherent flaw in a person, plan, or social order.
 And one of those inherently flawed components is you!

-In fairness, for much of history, the "everything is all about me" approach was adopted by believers and doubters as they used the scriptures to talk about other stuff, especially themselves.
+In fairness, for much of history, the "everything is all about us" approach was adopted by believers and doubters as they used the scriptures to talk about other stuff, especially themselves.
 The approach lends itself to fresh and thought-provoking dialog.
 It even lends itself to social and religious change!

 It also, unfortunately, lends itself to "since everything is relative and nobody can really know anything, you should believe about this passage what the 'expert' or 'proper' leader/authority/scholar/shouting person tells you to believe."

 The context for The Book of Mormon, of course, is difficult and controversial.
 As stated in the next post, this blog will not address the issue of The Book of Mormon's translation.
 I have no investment in that argument in any direction.
-The primary question behind each entry is, rather, What religious climate existed at the publication of The Book of Mormon that made it such a satisfying book to its readers?
+The primary question behind each entry is, rather, What religious climate existed at the publication of The Book of Mormon that made it such a satisfying book to its readers

 No comments: